Chart Color Schemes

 Fairfield - East has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-AreaSearch has identified 29 infrastructure projects that could impact the area.
-Significant ones include: Villawood East Masterplan Precinct (Lansvale & Lansdowne), Woodville Gardens Estate, Villawood Town Centre Redevelopment at Kinara Place, and Fairfield Chase Shopping Centre Expansion.
-The following list details those most likely to be relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified 29 projects that may affect the area.
+Notable projects include Villawood East Masterplan Precinct (Lansvale & Lansdowne), Villawood Town Centre Redevelopment (Kinara Place), Fairfield Chase Shopping Centre Expansion, and Chester Square Redevelopment.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.